-- 1. Free Movement of Goods
+- Free Movement of Goods

 - Rules of origin (RoO);

 - Customs and trade facilitation (CTF);

 - Sanitary and phytosanitary measures (SPS);

 - Technical Barriers to Trade (TBT);

-- o Trade defence Mechanisms;
+- Trade defence Mechanisms;

 - Export taxes

 - 2. Trade in Services and Investment (Note: investment liberalisation and facilitation will be covered, but not investment protection);

 - 3. Public procurement;

 - 4. Intellectual Property Rights (IPRs);

 - 5. Trade and Competition;

 - 6. Trade and Sustainable Development (TSD);

 - 7. Agriculture;

 - 8. Dispute avoidance and settlement;

 - 9. Institutional Structure;

 - 10. Economic Development Cooperation; and

 - 11. Fisheries.

-In October 2019, the EU and the five states that had signed the EU-ESA interim EPA started EPA negotiations on the deepening process.
-At the request of the five ESA countries, the European Union has agreed to provide financial assistance for the setting up of an EPA Coordination Mechanism.
-Its aim is to ensure appropriate coordination and technical support to the five ESA countries they can engage effectively in the negotiation process.
+In October 2019, the EU and the five states that had signed the EU-ESA interim EPA started EPA negotiations on the deepening process.3 At the request of the five ESA countries, the European Union has agreed to provide financial assistance for the setting up of an EPA Coordination Mechanism.
+Its aim is to ensure appropriate coordination and technical support to the five ESA countries so they can engage effectively in the negotiation process.
 The Coordination Mechanism has already contributed on the ESA side to the preparation of the scoping phase for the upcoming negotiations.
-Two rounds of negotiations took place in January 2020 (European Commission 2020a) and in July 2020.
-A third round of negotiations scheduled for October/November 2020.
+Two rounds of negotiations took place in January 2020

-&lt;sup>3 It should be noted that these negotiations will overlap with negotiations for the post-Cotonou Partnership Agreement (CPA) and the ESA5 will need to take the post-CPA into account when negotiating the EU-ESA EPA deepening process.
+3 It should be noted that these negotiations will overlap with negotiations for the post-Cotonou Partnership Agreement (CPA) and the ESA5 will need to take the post-CPA into account when negotiating the EU-ESA EPA deepening process.